 - Criteria for judging knitting and crocheting: Design and Color, Neatness, Knitting Mechanics or Crocheting Mechanics, Trimmings, and Construction Finishes. - Entry tags: Every exhibit must be described on the appropriate entry tag accompanying it (for example: blue afghan, yellow sweater, crocheted gray elephant).
 Attach the entry tag securely to the exhibit using straight pin or safety pins (no paper clips). - Identification Labels: Each item entered as a knitting or crochet exhibit must have a label attached stating: - County - Exhibitor's name and age - Project name and class in which exhibit is entered - Number of years enrolled in the project exhibited. - Wool entries must have the fiber content listed on the identification label.
 Attach a label on every component of the exhibit using safety pins or by basting.
 Not responsible for unlabeled items. - Preparation of Exhibits: Knitted and crocheted exhibits should be entered in the most appropriate manner for the exhibit. - General: Garments as listed may be made for self (4-H member) or another person.
 Once you have exhibited in a higher level, you are not eligible to exhibit in a lower level.
 Ex.
-Once you exhibit in Knitting Level 3, you are not eligible to exhibit in Knitting Level 2. - Information Sheet for Knitting- Each knitted exhibit must include the following information on a half sheet of 8 1⁄2 x 11" paper placed with the entry tag or the exhibit will be lowered one ribbon placing: - What was your goal(s) in making this exhibit (Example: Learn how to block a garment or learn how to use 2 different yarns) - 2.
-What steps did you take as you worked toward your goal(s)? - 3.
-What were the most important things you learned as you worked toward your goal(s)? - 4.
+Once you exhibit in Knitting Level 3, you are not eligible to exhibit in Knitting Level 2.

+- Information Sheet for Knitting- Each knitted exhibit must include the following information with the exhibit or the exhibit will be lowered one ribbon placing. - 1.
+Why did you choose to create this exhibit? - 2.
+What steps did you take as you create this exhibit? - 3.
+What were the most important things you learned? - 4.
 Gauge-Number of rows per inch; number of stitches per inch. - 5.
-Size of needles, finger knitted, arm knitted, loom or machine knitted. - 6.
-Kind of yarn weight and fiber content.
+Size of needles, finger knitted, arm knitted, loom or machine knitted - 6.
+Kind of yarn weight and fiber content - 7.
+Names of stitches used